madebywild/agent-rules/README.md

 # Agent Rules

 Translates markdown rules into AI agent-specific formats using a provider pattern.
 With **production-ready CLI support** for extensive customization and custom provider integration.
+Created and maintained by the fine folks at [wild](https://wild.as).

 ## Installation